RedisLabs/redislabs-docs/content/rs/references/developing-for-active-active/region-application-failover-active-active.md

 ## Impact of sharding on failure detection

-You must use multiple keys (PUB/SUB channels or real dataset keys) and there be at least one key per shard.
-Replication can fail for a specific shard or set of shards, as shards are replicated individually.

-{{< note >}}
-This is true when sharding configuration is symmetric, meaning that all replicas have the same number of shards and hash slots assignment.
+If your sharding configuration is symmetric, make sure to use at least one key (PUB/SUB channels or real dataset key) per shard.
+Shards are replicated individually and are vulnerable to failure.
+Symmetric sharding configurations have the same number of shards and hash slots for all replicas.
-If the sharding configuration is not symmetric, then it’s necessary to make sure that there is at least one key per hash slot that intersects a pair of source/target shards.
+We do not recommend an asymmetric sharding configuration, which requires at least one key per hash slot that intersects with a pair of shards.
-Because this is complex, we recommend against using non-symmetric configurations in a fail-over/fail-back mechanism.
-{{< /note >}}

 To make sure that there is at least one key per shard, the application should: